MuhammadAlghannam/Real-Estate-Next.js/README.md

 Some features, API integrations, and content have been **omitted or simplified** in this repo.
 The link at the top of this README points to the full project where you can see the complete experience.

----

-## License

-This demo repository is for portfolio and demonstration purposes.
-For licensing of the full Hansy Real Estate project.